callumb21/RealisticVehicleFailure/README.md

 # Realistic Vehicle Failure

+THIS IS NOT MY WORK, THE ORIGINAL SCRIPT DOES NOT WORK AND I FOUND AN OLD ONE SITTING ON MY COMPUTER!

 This is a mod for FiveM / GTA V that aims to create realistic vehicle failure.

 ## Features: